aharonium/opensiddur.org/posts/posts/midrash-maaseh-hanukkah_(anat.hochberg_2015-12-06).html.md

 </span></div></td>

 <td style="vertical-align:top;"><div class="english">
 When the people of Yisra'el heard this, they were dismayed indeed.
-They said, “Heaven forbid that we would reject our elo'ah.”
+They said, “Heaven forbid that we would reject our <em>elo'ah</em>.”
 They stood and sold their animals, [both] kosher and not kosher.
 And the people of Yisra'el would walk on their feet, and regarding them it is written: “I saw slaves on horses and princes walking” (Ecclesiastes 10:7).
 </div></td></tr>